linamoussadek/HotelsApp/README.md

 # HotelsApp

-A sort of e-booking for hotel rooms, created with React and managed by SQL.
+An e-booking app for (fictional) hotels, created with React and managed by SQL.

 Steps to run: